feedhenry-raincatcher/raincatcher-core/README.md

   <dt>src/</dt>
   <dd>Contains the TypeScript sources.</dd>

-  <dt>lib/</dt>
-  <dd>Output directory for the compiled JavaScript and source maps.
-Make sure to setup the `npm build` script to copy
-  over any other files that are required by the module, since the TypeScript compiler will only deal with ts/tsx files.</dd>

   <dt>test/</dt>
   <dd>The unit tests for the module.
 Should contain a `mocha.opts` file for configuring Mocha.</dd>